tarantool/doc/doc/reference/reference_sql/sql_beginners_guide.rst

 ``SELECT size FROM modules WHERE name = 'clock';``

-The clause "WHERE name = 'clock'" is legal in other statements -- we have seen it in UPDATE and DELETE -- but here we will only give examples with SELECT.
+The clause "WHERE name = 'clock'" is legal in other statements -- it is in examples with UPDATE and DELETE -- but here the only examples will be with SELECT.

 The first variation is that the WHERE clause does not have to be specified at all, it is optional.
 So this statement would return all rows: